nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list contacts.
-2. CONNECTIONS show a list of contacts.
+2. CONNECTIONS shows a list of contacts.
 3. User provides his/her index of the contact that is to be edited in the list, along with the replacement information.
-4. CONNECTIONS reflect the edits that were made.
+4. CONNECTIONS reflects the edits that were made.

     Use case ends.